calibers/design/README.md

 *Ex.
 When displaying a user's open chats.*
 ###### Search
 This is used when several options are listed.<br/>
 *Ex.
-On the home screen*, as well as within the search interface.
+On the home screen, as well as within the search interface.*
 ###### Simple
 This is used when several options are listed, but respective images are not necessary.